 There are many resources on meditation.
-I have compiled a small list below of some that I have found helpful or that seem helpful.
+I have compiled a list below of those that I have found helpful and some that seem helpful.
 It is intended to help me find them in the future and for others who may be interested in meditation.
-It is organized in terms of: Articles (mostly), Videos, Audio Recordings, Books, CDs, Programs, Websites and Quotes on Meditation.
+It is organized in terms of: Articles (mostly), Videos, Audio Recordings, Books, CDs, Programs, Websites, Quotes on Meditation and Meditation Jokes.
 Some kendo-related articles in English (which appear to be few in number) are included.
-I will likely update the list as I discover or re-discover more.
+I will likely update the list as I discover more.
 Peace.

 Your worst enemy cannot harm you as much as your own thoughts, unguarded. – Buddha

 - Mayo Clinic, “Meditation: A simple, fast way to reduce stress.”
 (PDF 4 pages).